 Regarding migration routes within Libya, some surveyed refugees and migrants stated that the tightened security situation inside the country is affecting the number of days spent to reach the Libyan coast, where they plan on departing for Europe.
-Others spoke of the fact that UNHCR suspended their resettlement and evacuation programmes, and IOM suspended their Voluntary Humanitarian Return (VHR) programme at the start of the pandemic;223 both programmes have since resumed operations by August 2020.224 that "most of my friends over there [Europe] were also complaining of [a] lack of jobs...I was even told that there are many migrants who are beggars on the streets of Italy."
-As a result, he decided not to cross to Europe.
+Others spoke of the fact that UNHCR suspended their resettlement and evacuation programmes, and IOM suspended their Voluntary Humanitarian Return (VHR) programme at the start of the pandemic; both programmes have since resumed operations by August 2020.